Second siege of Gibraltar

 The second siege of Gibraltar was an abortive attempt in 1316 by the forces of the Azafid Ceuta and the Nasrid Emirate of Granada to recapture Gibraltar, which had fallen to the forces of Ferdinand IV of Castile in 1309.

 History

 The siege was part of a wider war in which Castile invaded Granada with the pretext of helping its vassal Nasr, the former Sultan of Granada who had been overthrown by his nephew Ismail I in 1314.
 As a response against the invasion, forces led by Yahya ibn Abi Talib al-Azafi governor of Ceuta allied to Granada, besieged Gibraltar and managed to enter some of its suburbs.
-Prince Peter, the regent of the Castilian king Alfonso XI led a combined land and naval forces to relieve the town, prompting the besiegers to abandon the siege.
+Prince Peter, the regent of the Castilian king Alfonso XI led a combined land and naval force to relieve the town, prompting the besiegers to abandon the siege.
 The war between Granada and Castile would continue for several more years, punctuated with truces, although Castilian invasion threat ended in the 1319 Battle of the Vega of Granada, which resulted in the rout of the Castilian forces and the death of Peter and another regent John.